meb-team/clusteringEval/results/test_sclust.md

 * Sclust performs better with 97% threshold, in accurate or default mode.
 It's the threshold with less variability and with best ARI values, for each quality parameters.
 * Sclust is sensible to inputs.
 Results shows variability, mostly in default mode with quality over 0.
 * In default mode, quality 0 leads always to better ARI.
 With quality 0, results looks alike for default or accurate mode.
 For other qualities, pattern changes with less high ARI and more variability.
-* Singletons percentage rises for 99% threshold, which is an expected pattern.
+* Singletons percentage rises for 99% threshold (median of 23%), which is an expected pattern.
 More the threshold is high, more the clusters will be split.
-However, singletons percentage very slightly increases from 95 to 97 % threshold (MEDIAN : X to X for quality 0)
+However, singletons percentage very slightly increases from 95 to 97 % threshold (median 4% to 5% for quality 0)

 **Conclusion** : As accurate mode is much slower than default, we chooses to keep default mode with quality 0 and threshold 97 for evaluation against other tools.